JKannekens/kontent-custom-element-sendpulse/README.md

   }
 ]
 ```

+## Purpose
+When an mailing list is selected its ID can be used in a POST request to SendPulse to add one or multiple email adresses to the mailing list.
+This POST request for example can be added to a simple form on your website.
+The POST request is not part of the custom element.

 ## Deploying
 Netlify has made this easy.
 If you click the deploy button below, it will guide you through the process of deploying it to Netlify and leave you with a copy of the repository in your GitHub account as well.